 Amarillo College Kids College - Enrich your children's education with fun classes after school in art, cooking, sports, dance, gymnastics and more.
 Middle schoolers can attend Science, Technology, Engineering, Art and Math (STEAM) camps.

 Hoop 10 - Hoop 10 Basketball vis dedicated to the growth, development, and instruction of players and families with regard to the sport of basketball.
 Hoop 10 provides camps, tournaments and training sessions throughout the year.

 Air U - Over 10,000 square feet of trampolines and foam pits, trampoline dodgeball courts and private party rooms.

-Amarillo Sod Poodles - AA Baseball Team - First Pitch is cheduled for 2019 for Amarillo's new minor league baseball team.
-Construction of the Multi-Purpose Event Venue, the ballclub's home-to-be, began in February 2018, and the team name was revealed in November 2018.
+Amarillo Sod Poodles - AA Baseball Team - First Pitch is scheduled for April 8, 2019 for Amarillo's new minor league baseball team.
+Construction of Hodgetown, the ballclub's home-to-be, began in February 2018, and the team name was revealed in November 2018.